mosip/documentation/docs/blog-publishing-an-app.md

 In this post, you will be taken through the **step-by-step process to publish an Android app in Google Play Store**.

+Similar steps were followed to release the Inji app.
+To know more about, refer [Inji documentation](https://docs.mosip.io/inji/).

 ### Google Play Console

 Google Play Developer Console is the platform that Google provides for Google Play and Android developers to publish and monitor their app's performance in the Google Play store.